mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_B.md

 This implementation is designed to maintain backward compatibility by:
 1. Not changing existing method signatures
-2. Defaulting clearChildren to false
+2. Defaulting clear to false
 3. Only setting it to true for values explicitly tagged with !clear

 ### Performance Impact